Last Updated on July 18, 2020 by Sagar Aryal

-- Contraction of the abdominal muscles and lowering of the diaphragm increase the intra-abdominal pressure (Valsalva’s manoeuvre) and so assist the process of defaecation.
+- Contraction of the abdominal muscles and lowering of the diaphragm increases the intra-abdominal pressure (Valsalva’s maneuver) and so assists the process of defaecation.

 - Waugh, A., & Grant, A. (2009).
 Ross and Wilson: Anatomy and Physiology in Health and Illness.
 (11th edition).
 Churchill Livingstone

 - Hall, J. E. 1.
 (2016).
 Guyton and Hall textbook of medical physiology (13th edition.).
 Philadelphia, PA: Elsevier.

 - Chung, K. W., Chung, H. M., & Halliday, N. L. (2015).
 BRS Gross anatomy (Eighth edition.).
 Philadelphia: Wolters Kluwer Health.

 - Marieb, Elaine Nicpon,Hoehn, Katja.
 (2012) Human anatomy & physiology /Boston : Pearson